Symits54321/Todolist-Redux/README.md

 # To-Do List Redux

 Welcome to the React Redux To-Do List application!
 This project is built using the React framework for the frontend and Redux for state management, offering a seamless user experience for managing to-do items.
-With the power of React's virtual DOM and Redux's centralized state management, users can perform CRUD (Create, Read, Update, Delete) operations without any page reloading.
+With the power of React's virtual DOM and Redux's centralized state management, users can perform CRUD (Create, Read, Update, Delete) operations without any page reloading.(__see "Dummy API Features" at bottom__)

 ![Homepage](./screenshoot/homepage.JPG)